 Sierra Rutile is an Australian company listed on the Australian Securities Exchange (ASX: SRX).
-Sierra Rutile's principal activities are in the operations of a multi-deposit mineral sands mining operation in southern Sierra Leone and is the largest producer of natural rutile in the world.
+Sierra Rutile's principal activities is in the operation of a multi-deposit mineral sands mining operation in southern Sierra Leone and is the largest producer of natural rutile in the world.